ca-gip/kubi/Readme.md

 The network policy works like this principle:
 - Every pods can communicate inside the namespace
-- Pods cannot communicate with external resources ( outisde cluster )
+- Pods cannot communicate with external resources ( outside cluster )
 - Dns is not filtered

 You can customize `PROVISIONING_EGRESS_ALLOWED_PORTS`, `PROVISIONING_EGRESS_ALLOWED_CIDR`, `PROVISIONING_INGRESS_ALLOWED_NAMESPACES` to add default rules.